directus/directus/.changeset/grumpy-pigs-guess.md

 '@directus/app': patch
 ---

-Limit amount of characters you can enter on input interface
+Ensured the hard limit for amount of characters is properly represented in input interface